 – Upper respiratory infection

 – Laryngeal paralysis

 – Bordatella (Kennel Cough)

 – Feline asthma

 The purpose of the gastrointestinal system is to digest food, extract nutrients, and excrete the waste.
 It includes the esophagus, stomach, small and large intestine, liver, and pancreas.
 The most common symptoms affecting the GI system include vomiting, diarrhea, and anorexia.
-We will typically start our workup of a GI problem by checking fecal sample for parasites, as they commonly affect our patients.
-In forming a diagnosis we rely on the history, physical examination, bloodwork, and radiographs.
+We will typically start our workup of a GI problem by checking a fecal sample for parasites, as they commonly affect our patients.
+In forming a diagnosis, we rely on the history, physical examination, bloodwork, and radiographs.
 Occasionally, we may need to take samples in the form of an aspirate or a biopsy to help determine the cause of the disease.
 Sometimes this can be done with the use of the ultrasound, but often it will require surgery.